Buying the perfect home is an important milestone. A thorough, professional home inspection will help you make an informed decision.

 Cost is not an inhibiting factor for a home inspection.
-An inspection on a condominium can be as little as $300 while the cost of a single-family home inspection ranges from $350 to $500.
-Specialized radon and HVAC inspections add a little bit more to the cost.
+An inspection on a condominium can be as little as $399 while the cost of a single-family home inspection can be more depending on the age of the home, the square footage, when it was built, and other factors.
+Our Residential Home Inspection is all-inclusive, meaning we don’t have any add-ons, up charges, or hidden costs.
 In the end, the money is worth the investment.
-A quality home inspection can keep you from having to pay tens of thousands of dollars in repairs costs.
+A quality home inspection from Gulf Coast Inspections can keep you from having to pay tens of thousands of dollars in repairs costs.
 “You will always benefit more than the cost of your home inspection,” April said.

 An important part of the home inspection is to make sure the home is safe.
-The inspector will look at the electrical system and make sure it is in proper working order.
+For example, we will look at the electrical system and make sure it is in proper working order.
 You don’t want to live in a home with an unsafe electrical system.
-If you choose to get a radon test, you will understand if the radon levels in the house are at safe levels.
-Radon is an odorless gas that can cause lung disease.

 A home requires ongoing maintenance.
 Things wear out and break.
 When putting together a budget for buying a home, you need to include maintenance costs.
 The amount of money that you budget will depend on the home’s condition.
 A newer home is less likely to need maintenance than an older home.
 “Most inspection reports include the cost of deferred maintenance,” Leslie said.
 “These are things that will have pending replacements in the next five years.”